Romainua/sui-val-bot/README.md

 -  add validator in bot
 -  delete validator from bot
 -  show added validator info (System State)
--  show another validator by name
+-  show another validator info by name
 -  withdraw rewards (from one pool or all)
 -  show validator rewards by name
+-  subsctibe to stake/unstake events

 You can play with bot on mainnet [t.me/sui_validator_bot](https://t.me/sui_validator_bot)